-Hillside Behavior Center
+Hillside Learning and Behavior Center Campuses

-The Young Adult Campus emphasizes community based instruction with a focus on vocational skills and functional academics.
+The Young Adult Campus (located in Otsego) emphasizes community based instruction with a focus on vocational skills and functional academics.
 This program is designed to strengthen the individual’s ability to safely navigate their communities and to fully participate in family activities such as eating out, shopping and attending community activities.
 A focus is also placed on vocational skills and exploration as well as functional academics.
 The goal is to connect students and families with adult service agencies to facilitate their transition to the adult community.

 In addition, transition services are provided for students 16 years or older.
 Coordination of career readiness activities and independent goal planning occurs annually.
 Vocational Transition Programs offered are Small Business Operations, Career Readiness, and Work Site Based Learning.